- Internet and society

 This project aims to develop a set of lenses for analyzing Wikipedia’s geographical scope whilst employing a reflexive analytical process to expose the makings of the ‘big data’ that we will produce.

 Border control is a major challenge for security and mobility within the EU.
 FastPass will establish and demonstrate a harmonized, modular approach for Automated Border Control (ABC) gates.

 Participants: Dr Grant Blank, Claudio Calvino, Professor Mark Graham

 This project combines OxIS and census data to produce the first detailed geographic estimates of Internet use across the UK.

-Participants: Dr Mark Graham
+Participants: Professor Mark Graham

 This research project is examining the geographies, drivers, and effects of Sub-Saharan Africa's emerging information economies at a time of changing connectivity and Internet access acros the region.

 Participants: Professor Mark Graham, Dr Stefano De Sabbata, Joshua Melville